Rocky Linux vs. CentOS: How Do They Differ?

 • The infrequent updates that guarantee stability may also be considered a disadvantage because the latest software is unavailable.

-• Rocky is still a young OS, which means there is still no detailed documentation or thorough experience to evaluate how good it is.
+• Rocky is still a young OS, so there is no detailed documentation or extensive experience to evaluate how good it is.

 • The future of funding Rocky Linux is uncertain.
 Time will tell if support remains or backs out.